Animal Control

 CATS

-Cat traps can be rented by calling Bylaw at 780-387-4224.
+Cat traps can be rented by calling Bylaw at 780-387-4224. *Cat traps are not rented during colder months*.
 All animals trapped will be transported by our Animal Control Officer to the Town pound, located in Wetaskiwin.

 BYLAW 2012/08 DOES ALLOW FOR THE ENTRAPMENT AND IMPOUNDMENT OF CATS.
-TO ENSURE YOUR CAT IS RETURNED SAFELY IF CAPTURED, PLEASE HAVE YOUR CAT VOLUNTARILY REGISTERED AT THE ADMINISTRATION OFFICE FOR A FEE OF $5.00.
+TO ENSURE YOUR CAT IS RETURNED SAFELY IF CAPTURED, PLEASE HAVE YOUR CAT VOLUNTARILY REGISTERED AT THE ADMINISTRATION OFFICE FOR A FEE.

 Use caution in approaching or handling any stray cat as it may carry diseases, and it may bite.
 If you know the owner of the animal, we suggest you speak to the owner about your free-roaming pet concerns.
 You can also use deterrents such as motion-sensor water sprayers to keep free-roaming cats off your property.
 For further information, please see our animal bylaw.